microsoft/winget-cli/doc/specs/#182 - Support for installation of portable standalone apps.md

 Users should have settings to be able to specify a new default location other than the system default for the Windows Package Manager.

 The default path for installing these packages is "%LOCALAPPDATA%/Microsoft/WinGet/Packages/" for user based installs.
-The default path for installing these packages is "Program Files/WinGet/Packages/"for machine wide x64 installs and "Program Files (x86)/WinGet/Packages/" for machine wide x86 installs.
+The default path for installing these packages is "Program Files/WinGet/Packages/" for machine wide x64 installs and "Program Files (x86)/WinGet/Packages/" for machine wide x86 installs.

 The corresponding settings are "PortablePackageUserRoot" and "PortablePackageMachineRoot".